martinlackner/abcvoting/README.md

 * For ILP implementations via Gurobi it is not guaranteed that all winning committees are computed even if `resolute = False`.

-## Contributors
+## Acknowledgements

-The following people have contributed code to this package and provided help with technical and scientific questions (in alphabetic order):
+The following people have contributed code to this package or provided help with technical and scientific questions (in alphabetic order):
 [Piotr Faliszewski](http://home.agh.edu.pl/~faliszew/),
 [Stefan Schlomo Forster](https://github.com/stefanschlomoforster),
 [Andrzej Kaczmarczyk](http://www.user.tu-berlin.de/droores/),